microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/SceneUnderstanding.md

 * Provide physics engine friendly geometry as quads
 * Accelerate development by avoiding the need to write similar algorithms

 Currently Scene Understanding is available as an __experimental__ feature.
 It is integrated into MRTK as a [spatial observer](SpatialAwarenessGettingStarted.md#register-observers) called [`WindowsSceneUnderstandingObserver`](xref:Microsoft.MixedReality.Toolkit.WindowsSceneUnderstanding.Experimental.WindowsSceneUnderstandingObserver).
+Scene Understanding works both with the Legacy XR pipeline and the XR SDK pipeline.
+In both cases the `WindowsSceneUnderstandingObserver` is used.

 ## Observer overview